ryanatkn/fuz_code/README.md

 for [color-scheme](https://moss.ryanatkn.com/library/themes) awareness.
 See the [Moss docs](https://moss.ryanatkn.com/) for its usage.

-[A dependency-free version](src/lib/theme_standalone.css) of the initial theme is provided, but note that the colors are staticly defined instead of using Moss' [style variables](https://moss.ryanatkn.com/library/variables).
+[A dependency-free version](src/lib/theme_standalone.css) of the default theme is provided, but note that the colors are staticly defined instead of using Moss' [style variables](https://moss.ryanatkn.com/library/variables).
 They use [`light-dark()`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark)
 which means they're hardcoded to the inferred `color-scheme`, rather than being settable by a user option unlike the Moss version.
+This could be improved using a class convention like `.dark`.

 ```ts
 // no dependencies: